TheSongOfEnderion/TheSongOfEnderion.github.io/content/ethan-morales.md

 * **Atomic Manipulation** - The Ability to manipulate Matter at the atomic level.
 The user can control atoms, the building blocks of matter.
 The user can manipulate matter on an atomic level, and the energy associated with it.
 They can manipulate atomic structures of matter to achieve a variety of

 ## Passive
+* **Fire Immunity** - Much like his mother and little brother, Ethan is practically immune to all heat-based attacks and searing hot temperatures.
+The consequence of which is that Ethan never knew what heat feels like.
+* **Tough Skin** - A weaker form of ability he inherited from his father's harden, Ethan's skin is tougher than normal, capable of blocking attacks from knifes, swords, and even axes.
+However, anything that involves a very sharp cut can slice his skin.
+* **Atomic Sense** - Because of his Atomic manipulation, Ethan is fully capable of perceiving the world of atoms, often times using it to store information within his body.
+* **Enhanced Brain** - As a consequence of rapidly ranking his power, Ethan's brain adopted and became better at computational tasks and rapid thinking, allowing him to think faster in crucial moments.

 # Equipment
 # Trivia
 # Gallery